outrageousaddy76000/GFG-RGIPT-Work-Manager/README.md

 6. **Review Process**: Your pull request will be reviewed by project maintainers.
 Be open to feedback and make any necessary revisions.
 7. **Stay Updated**: Keep an eye on the project’s issues and discussions to stay informed about ongoing work and upcoming changes.

-## Troubleshooting

-1. If trigger does not correctly set editors and viewers.
-Go to a blank cell and hit delete/backspace.
-This will trigger the process again.
-    ### Reason: When editing the general sheet, a lot of onedit calls go to the server simultaneously.

 For any issues or further assistance, feel free to reach out.